Strategies for communicating scientific evidence on healthcare to managers and population: scoping review

 7Hospital Sírio-Libanês / Universidade Federal de São Carlos, Brazil

-Background: as an underlying element of health knowledge translation, communicating the findings of scientific studies, the effects of interventions, estimates of health risks, in addition to comprehending key concepts of clinical epidemiology and interpreting evidence, represent a set of essential needs for closing the gap between science and clinical practice.
-The breakthrough of digital and social media has reframed the construct of health communication, introducing innovative powerful communication platforms and access routes between researchers and the managers and population.
+Background: As an underlying element of health knowledge translation, communicating the findings of scientific studies, the effects of interventions, and estimates of health risks, in addition to comprehending key concepts of clinical epidemiology and interpreting evidence, represents a set of essential needs for closing the gap between science and clinical practice.
+The breakthrough of digital and social media has reframed the construct of health communication, introducing innovative powerful communication platforms and access routes between researchers and managers and the general population.

-Objectives: to mapp and evaluate strategies for communicating scientific evidence on healthcare to managers and/or population, through a scoping review.
+Objectives: To map and evaluate strategies for communicating scientific evidence on healthcare to managers and/or the general population, through a scoping review.

 Results: 24,598 records were retrieved, of which 80 fulfilled the eligibility criteria covering 78 strategies.
-Most strategies focused on risk/benefit communication in health (29.5%), were presented by a textual component (88.5%), and had been implemented and somehow evaluated (52.6%).
-Strategies which seemed to provide some benefit included: (i) risk/benefit communication: natural frequencies rather than percentages, absolute risk rather relative risk and number needed to treat, numerical rather nominal communication, mortality rather survival; negative or loss content seems to be more effective than positive or gain content; (ii) evidence synthesis: plain languages summaries of Cochrane reviews were perceived as more reliable, easier to find and comprehend, and more suitable to support decisions than the original summaries; (iii) teaching/learning: the Informed Health Choices iniciatives seem to be effective for improving critical thinking capabilities.
+Most strategies focused on risk/benefit communication in health (29.5%), were presented by a textual component (88.5%) and had been implemented and somehow evaluated (52.6%).
+Strategies which seemed to provide some benefit included (i) risk/benefit communication: natural frequencies rather than percentages, absolute risk rather than relative risk and number needed to treat, numerical rather than nominal communication, and mortality rather than survival; negative or loss content seems to be more effective than positive or gain content; (ii) evidence synthesis: plain language summaries of Cochrane reviews were perceived as more reliable, easier to find and comprehend and more suitable to support decisions than the original summaries; and (iii) teaching/learning: the Informed Health Choices initiatives seem to be effective for improving critical thinking capabilities.

-Patient, public and/or healthcare consumer involvement: our findings may constitute a valuable instrument for supporting the choice of specific strategies for communicating evidence on healthcare and for promoting the use of scientific knowledge in clinical practice and decision-making process.
+Patient, public and/or healthcare consumer involvement: Our findings may constitute a valuable instrument for supporting the choice of specific strategies for communicating evidence on healthcare and for promoting the use of scientific knowledge in clinical practice and the decision-making process.